AuReMe/esmecata/README.md

   --expression          Extract expression information associated with the proteins.
 Needs the --sparql option.
   --annotation-files ANNOTATION_FILES
                         Use UniProt annotation files (uniprot_trembl.txt and uniprot_sprot.txt) to avoid querying UniProt REST API.
 Need both paths to these files separated by a ",".
+  --bioservices         Use bioservices instead of esmecata functions for protein annotation.
 ````

 For each of the protein clusters kept after the clustering, esmecata will look for the annotation (GO terms, EC number, function, gene name, Interpro) in Uniprot.